 Three or four big waves usually come in a row and the last waves come much further onto the shore than the first ones.
 They surprise people and can carry them out to sea, so never run after waves in this location, as bigger ones will usually follow.

-The photo below is from one of my winter trips to Djúpalónssandur.
+The photo above is from one of my winter trips to Djúpalónssandur.
 In the dead of winter, daylight is scarce, that is why my photo is so dark, even though it was taken in the middle of the day.
 The people in the photo are two of the employees at Guide to Iceland, so they made sure not to get too close to the sea while they were taking photos of the waves crashing on the shore.

 There is another equally dangerous beach in South-Iceland, the ever so popular Reynisfjara beach.
 If you visit it bear in mind that there have been several fatalities there when big, unexpected waves have carried people out to sea, where they have drowned :(